Key Takeaways

 There is a subtle difference between quasi contracts and implied-in-fact contracts.
 An implied-in-fact contract is an agreement that the judge considers to be legally-binding based on the actions of the parties involved.
 In an implied-in-fact contract, there is evidence of a consensual transaction, which does not exist when a judge makes a quasi contract determination.
 Although both are unwritten, implied contracts made after the fact, judges create quasi contracts, while two parties create implied-in-fact contracts through their behavior.

-If you need help with quasi contracts, you can post your legal need on UpCounsel's marketplace.
+If you need help with quasi consensual meaning, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.